Corn Subsidies Make Me Sick (and Fat)

 Corn Farmers dominate the landscape in the midwestern U.S.

-There are few policies disheartening enough to make me lose sleep at night.
+There are few government policies disheartening enough to make me lose sleep at night.
 But of those few, the subsidization of the corn industry is one big one, and the way in which the government continues to squander billions of dollars on a senseless policy that arguably does more harm than good, is simply outrageous.

 Here is the situation, in brief: The U.S. Government currently spends around $300 billion every five years on something called the “Farm Bill.”
 The Farm Bill, which has become known as a series of handouts to help different sectors of the agricultural industry, has often stirred controversy.
 Despite the fact that the bill is intended for small, struggling farmers, today many large and highly succesfuly corn farms receive a large portion of the help.